bchainhub/foxar-docs/versioned_docs/version-1/spark/spark-std.md

 #### Std Math

-Std Math is a library with useful mathematical functions that are not provided in Solidity.
+Std Math is a library with useful mathematical functions that are not provided in Ylem.

 Note that you have to access them through `stdMath`, as this is a library.